littlehorse-enterprises/lh-user-tasks-bridge/README.md

 - [pre-commit](https://pre-commit.com/)
 - [Git](https://git-scm.com/)

-If you want to develop the UI locally:
+If you want to develop the console locally:

 ### Setup